coderade/coderade.io-blog/content/post/android/inspecting-apk-files-after-packaging.md

 ## Analyzing the APK file

-Now that we created the .apk file we can use the APK Analyzer.
+Now that we created the .apk file, we can use the APK Analyzer.

 First, we need to stop the application if it's running and then go to the menu and choose Build, Analyze APK.